Easy Peanut Butter Blender Muffins (Vegan)

 Step one: Preheat the oven to 350 degrees Fahrenheit.
 Line a standard cupcake tin with 8 paper or silicone muffin liners.

-Blend on high until all of the ingredients are well incorporated.
-Turn the blender off and scrape down the sides with a spatula, if needed.
+Blend on high only until all of the ingredients are incorporated.
+Turn the blender off and scrape down the sides with a spatula, if needed. *Do not over blend.

-Step four: Add the chocolate chips to the mixture and use the spatula to fold them into the dough.
+Step three: Add the chocolate chips to the mixture and use the spatula to fold them into the dough.
 Do not blend anymore.

-Step five: Scoop mixture into 7-8 muffin liners.
-If you want larger muffins, fill 7 liners almost to the top.
-For smaller muffins, fill 8 muffin liners 7/8 full.
+Step four: Scoop mixture into 8 muffin liners.
 These muffins do not rise much, so don’t worry about overfilling.

-Step six: If you would like, press a few chocolate chips on the tops of the muffins and then bake them for 25 minutes.
+Step five: If you would like, press a few chocolate chips onto the tops of the muffins, then bake them for 25-30 minutes, or until a toothpick inserted into the center comes out with moist crumbs but no wet batter.
 Allow the muffins to cool for 15 minutes.
 Then, remove them from the tin and allow them to cool completely.

 Storage